Nuatu/to-do-list/readme.md

-Epicodus OO lesson, week 2 assignment 1.
+Epicodus lesson on Object Oriented Design, week2 Day1 assignment1.

-Take the user input for a task they want to complete.
-Mark it complete when they click on the output.
+Take user input for a task they want to complete.

+Strike through when the user clicks the radio button.

+Remove strike through when the user un-clicks the radio button.